3Dickulus/EXRCubeViewer/README.md

 select the "Animation" checkbox and set "Start Frame" and "End Frame" to 1 and 256 respectively.

-set the "Filename" to "TestCube.png"
+set the "Filename" to "TestCube.exr"

 unset "Add unique ID to filename"